icflorescu/expose-wsl/README.md

 ## How?

 This tool uses the excellent [WSLHostPatcher](https://github.com/CzBiX/WSLHostPatcher) built by [CzBiX](https://github.com/CzBiX).
-It automates the process of downloading the **WSLHostPatcher** release, decompressing the binary, running it to patch your WSL and giving you the most probable IP address of your WSL machine that can be accessed from the local network.
+It automates the process of downloading the **WSLHostPatcher** release, decompressing the binary, running it to patch your WSL, and running a PowerShell script to display the IP address of your machine.

 ## Requirements